Ayush-Gupta5/Library-Management-System-C-Sharp/README.md

 # Library-Management-System-with-C-Shar

-Developed a Window Application (Library Management System) using ASP.Net with C# that allow user to manage Student records, Book records and other things related to Library.
+I created a Windows application, specifically a Library Management System, using C#.
+This application provides users with the capability to efficiently oversee and manage various aspects of a library, including student records, book records, and other related functions.